 Clubs & Organizations are an important part of Student Life at Green River College.
 Whether you are looking to meet new people, share a common interest, plan campus events or volunteer, there is a club for you!
 Being involved with a Green River student group is a great way to connect with the Gator community and build relationships with fellow students, staff and faculty.

-There are over 30 clubs and organizations each year that focus a variety of topics and interest, including academics, multicultural issues, and social opportunities.
+There are usually around 50 clubs and organizations each year that focus a variety of topics and interest, including academics, multicultural issues, and social opportunities.
 Student clubs and organizations are open to all students, although few clubs have membership criteria.

 Learn about how to get involved in GRC Student Clubs

-New club proposals are open for the 2022-23 School Year and will remain open until May 2023.
-Please contact Paz Clearwater (email@example.com) if you have any questions about clubs.
+New club proposals are now open for the 2023-24 academic year.
+Please contact Paz Clearwater (firstname.lastname@example.org) if you have any questions about clubs.
 We also recommend following our GRC Student Life page @grcstudentlife for more immediate updates!

 Currently Active Student Clubs & Organizations

-Below is a list of clubs that have completed either a new club proposal or club renewal paperwork for 2022-23.
+Below is a list of clubs that have completed either a new club proposal or club renewal paperwork for 2023-24.
+Contact a club to learn more!
 For more information regarding each club or organization, including a description of their mission, please visit the Clubs & Organizations page in the Campus Life Canvas.
-If you need your club information updated, please contact Paz Clearwater at firstname.lastname@example.org.
+If you need your club information updated, please contact Paz Clearwater at email@example.com.

 |Club Name||Student Contact||Advisor Contact|